The Blind Boys of Alabama (1939 – )

 In 1939 during the Jim Crow era, baritone Clarence Fountain, bass Johnny Fields, baritone and guitarist George Scott, baritone Ollice Thomas, and tenor Velma Trayler, all elementary school students attending the Alabama Institute for the Negro Blind and singing in its glee club, formed an ensemble, The Blind Boys of Alabama.
 All of the members were blind except for Fountain, who was visually impaired.
 They were first called the “Happyland Jubilee Singers.”

 In addition, to their required basic academics at the Institute, they were taught to read Braille, make brooms, chairs, and shelves.
 During their early teens, in 1944, they left school and began singing and making money in local churches and community activities.
-However, they did not record until 1948, releasing their debut single, “I can see everybody’s mother but mine,” on the Veejay label.
+However, they did not record until 1948, releasing their debut single, “I can see everybody’s mother but mine,” on the Vee-Jay label.

 In 1953, Blind Boys of Alabama signed a contract with Art Rupe’s California-based Specialty Records.
-However, the relationship dissolved after five years as they refusal to sing secular music.
+However, the relationship dissolved after five years as they refused to sing secular music.
 After leaving Specialty Records in 1957, the group briefly signed with a few small labels before joining the Chicago-based Vee-Jay label.
-The group recorded extensively for the Vee-Jay label, coming out with “Can I get a witness” in 1964.
+The group recorded extensively for the Vee-Jay label, coming out with “Can I get a Witness” in 1964.

 In 1982, they recorded the album I’m a Soldier in the Army of the Lord, with the Philadelphia producers Kenneth Gamble and Leon Huff.
 And the following year, 1983, they received national acclaim for their performance in the Off-Broadway stage production of Gospel at Colonus, a contemporary musical adaptation of the Greek tragedy Oedipus at Colonus by Sophocles but set in a black Pentecostal church.
 The production received two OBIE Awards and nominations for a Pulitzer Prize as well as a Tony Award.